Skip to main content

 Nexium 24HR may come with side effects and may interact with certain medications.3 Please be sure to take precautions.

-• trouble or pain swallowing food,
+• trouble or pain swallowing food

-• vomiting with blood,
+• vomiting

 • bloody or black stools

-• heartburn with lightheadedness, sweating or dizziness
+• lightheadedness, sweating or dizziness

-2. If you are pregnant or breastfeeding, ask a health professional before use.1 Research is still ongoing when it comes to determining the risk of using esomeprazole while breastfeeding.
+• If you are pregnant or breastfeeding, ask a health professional before use.1 Research is still ongoing when it comes to determining the risk of using esomeprazole while breastfeeding.
 Talk to your doctor before using esomeprazole if you are breastfeeding or plan to begin breastfeeding.4

 • warfarin, clopidogrel or cilostazol (blood-thinning medicines)